Tiseunfunmi/portfolio/README.md

 ## 📌 About

-This portfolio highlights projects I've built while learning web development and app design.
+This portfolio highlights some projects I've built while learning web development and app design.

 ## ✨ Features